NixOS/nix.dev/CONTRIBUTING.md

 Sharing your first-hand experience is invaluable to better guide our efforts, and will immediately help improve these guides for yourself and everyone else.

+### You are a beginner and want to get involved in improving documentation

+The documentation team is currently carrying out a documentation survey.
+As we work through this project, updates are made to this [Documentation Survey](./maintainers/working_groups/learning_journey/documentation-survey.md) markdown page.
+Its purpose is to provide overview of the types, topics, and volume of existing documentation resources and inform future work.

+We would love for you to get involved.
+Here is how you can help:

+1. Familiarize yourself with the format described at the top of the Documentation Survey page.
+2. Contribute by making pull requests.
+Your change should add details to one individual link (bullet point) following the specified format.
+3. Ensure consistency with existing entries.
+Your contributions should align with the style and format of previously added bullet points.
+4. When dealing with a larger resource like the [Nixpkgs manual](https://nixos.org/manual/nixpkgs), start by creating a pull request with a structured outline.
+Then fill in the details section-by-section, submitting separate pull requests for each section.

 ### You have experience teaching Nix?

 You will probably have observed where learners get stuck most often, and which typical needs and questions they have.